 (Pursuant to Attorney General Opinion No. 199-006 [R99-002].
 Public Comment: Consideration and discussion of comments and complaints from the public.
 Those wishing to address the Commission need not request permission in advance.
-Action taken as a result of public comment will be limited to directing staff to study the matter or rescheduling the matter for further consideration and decision at a later date.)
+Action taken as a result of public comment will be limited to directing stuff to study the matter or rescheduling the matter for further consideration and decision or a later date.)

-9. FUTURE AGENDA ITEMS AND ESTABLISHMENT OF FUTURE HEARINGS AND OTHER MEETINGS.
+- 9. FUTURE AGENDA ITEMS AND ESTABLISHMENT OF FUTURE HEARINGS AND OTHER MEETINGS. - 10.
+ADJOURNMENT.